Snap the Southern Estuaries

-The Southern Estuaries of the MidCoast region, including Wallis, Myall and Smiths Lakes, Karuah River, North Arm Cove, Kore Kore and Khappinghat Creeks and Black Head Lagoon are some of its greatest assets.
-They strengthen the MidCoast economy and provide social and recreational values that benefit the people that live, visit and work in the region.
+Our Southern Estuaries, which include Wallis, Myall and Smiths Lakes, Karuah River, North Arm Cove, Kore Kore and Khappinghat Creeks and Black Head Lagoon are some of the MidCoast region's greatest assets.
+They strengthen our economy and provide social and recreational values that benefit the people who live, visit and work here.

-MidCoast Council is in the process of preparing a Coastal Management Program (CMP) for its Southern Estuaries.
+We are in the process of preparing a Coastal Management Program (CMP) for our Southern Estuaries.
 The Estuarine zone is the area where the freshwater from the river meets the salt water from the ocean.

 The Coastal Management Program comprises a five-stage development process and will set out the long-term strategy for the coordinated management of the Southern Estuaries and will aid MidCoast Council to identify, understand, prepare for and respond to the uncertainties of a changing coastal estuarine environment.